Pima Community College: Academics

 PCC offers many community-related programs to support the needs of the Tucson metropolitan area.
 It provides GED and adult literacy classes, art and theater, senior facilities, and summer camps.
-PCC also has an extensive small-business development center.
+PCC has an extensive small-business development center.

 PCC is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
-Additionally, many medical programs (such as nursing or veterinary technology) have additional specialized accreditation by the Arizona and United States Departments of Education.
+Additionally, many medical programs including nursing or veterinary technology have additional specialized accreditation by the Arizona and United States Departments of Education.
 PCC's Aviation Technology Program, through Davis-Monthan Air Force Base, is approved by the Federal Aviation Administration.

-Pima Community College also hosted the Aztec Middle College, a program operated by the Tucson Unified School District; it offers credit recovery and concurrent earning of high school and college credits to older students on four Pima College campuses.
+Pima Community College hosts the Aztec Middle College, a program operated by the Tucson Unified School District; it offers credit recovery and concurrent earning of high school and college credits to older students on four Pima College campuses.